nadirbad/nadirbad.dev/cmjn9q9lo000y02gwb1x3dy52.md

 Vertical Slice Architecture (VSA), coined by Jimmy Bogard, flips the script.
 Instead of organizing by technical layer, you organize by feature.

-A "slice" cuts through the entire stack—from API endpoint to database—for one specific use case.
+A "slice" cuts through the entire stack - from API endpoint to database for one specific use case.
 The guiding principle: **minimize coupling between slices, maximize cohesion within a slice.**

 When you add a feature in VSA, you're not scattering changes across layers.
 You're working in one folder that owns everything for that request.